Richard Finch (golfer): Career

 Finch played on the European Tour, where he had been a member since 2005.
 He earned his card through Qualifying School in 2004.
 In his rookie season, he finished 60th on the Order of Merit, but missed out on the Sir Henry Cotton Rookie of the Year award, which went to Gonzalo Fernández-Castaño instead.
 His best finish in 2005 was as joint runner-up in the Telecom Italia Open.

 Finch picked up his first professional win at the 2007 Michael Hill New Zealand Open.
 He shot a 14-under-par total of 274 (73-65-64-72) to win the tournament by three shots.
 In May 2008, Finch won the Irish Open at Adare Manor.
-One the final hole of the tournament, Finch's second shot on the par-5 18th finished on the bank of the river.
-While playing his third shot, Finch lost his balance and fell into the water.
-Finch ended the 2008 season 20th on the Order of Merit.
+On the final hole of the tournament, his second shot on the par-5 18th finished on the bank of the river.
+While playing his third shot, he lost his balance and fell into the water.
+This moment garnered much attention due to the comedic nature of the event.
+In July 2022, at the J. P. McManus Pro-Am, Tiger Woods reminisced about the incident in a pre-round interview.
+However he incorrectly cited Finch's first name as being Robert.

 Since 2008 his best finishes have been as runner-up; in the 2010 Avantha Masters, the 2010 Open de Andalucía de Golf, the 2011 Nordea Scandinavian Masters and the 2013 Alfred Dunhill Championship.